logaretm/vee-validate/docs/guide/conditional-and-looping-inputs.md

 ## Handling v-for

 Using indexes in `v-for` as the key is not sufficient as adding/removing items will make some fields assume others' keys.
-So the following wouldn't work in a senario where fields are added/removed by the user intereaction.
+So the following wouldn't work in a scenario where fields are added/removed by the user interaction.

 ```html
   <div v-for="(input, idx) in inputs" :key="idx">